antongeorgescu/data-science/README.md

 # Azure ML Highlights

 ## Notes and Comments
+* BEST SUMMARY on How Azure Machine Learning works: Architecture and concepts https://docs.microsoft.com/en-us/azure/machine-learning/concept-azure-machine-learning-architecture#endpoints
 * TabularExplainer calls one of the three SHAP explainers (TreeExplainer, DeepExplainer, or Kernel Explainer.)
 TabularExplainer automatically selects the most appropriate one for your use case
-* For any batch inference service deployed using Azure ML Designer, default configuration requires an authentication header to be passed as the headers parameter for requeAzure Container Intsasssssssssts
+* For any batch inference service deployed using Azure ML Designer, default configuration requires an authentication header to be passed as the headers parameter for request
-* Calling AlsWebservice.deploy_configuration without any parameters will enable key-authentication by default
+* Calling AksWebservice.deploy_configuration without any parameters will enable key-authentication by default
     + AksWebservice.deploy_configuration(token_auth_enabled=True,auth_enabled=False) is calling token-based authn
     + AksWebservice.deploy_configuration(auth_enabled=True) and AksWebservice.deploy_configuration() are both calling key-based authn
 * Right way to call a batch inferencing model: